antyeates1983/sharps-bmrs/README.md

 ### Note

 There is also a script `update_latest.py` for extending an existing database to a later end date.

+### Changes in latest update (July 2021)

+Compared to the version of the code used in the paper, the latest update corrects an error and adds some new options (which are turned off in the default script).

+**Corrected error:** The coordinate mapping from SHARP ``CEA Longitude'' and ``CEA Latitude'' to regular Longitude and Latitude was only an approximation in the original version (with minor consequences).
+Now the code has been corrected to use the correct mapping, as given by Equation (3) of <a href="https://arxiv.org/abs/1309.2392">Sun</a>.

+**New options:**
+1. By setting `magtype=br` rather than `magtype=los`, the code will use the radial vector magnetogram component B_r rather than the line-of-sight magnetogram.
+Be aware that the two do not agree in the amount of magnetic flux.
+2. By setting `method=maxflux` rather than `method=cm`, the code will select the frame used for each SHARP at the time of maximum unsigned (line-of-sight) flux, namely SHARP keyword USFLUXL, rather than the time closest to central meridian.
+When using `method=maxflux`, it is not appropriate to use `magtype=los`, due to line-of-sight effects near the limb.
+3. By setting `maxlon` to a positive integer <90, the code will include only SHARPs that have at least one frame within +-maxlon east or west of central meridian.
+This allows one to exclude data near the limb.

 ## Author